pinky21/water-rocket/README.md

 m_{rocket}\frac{dv_{rocket}}{dt} + \frac{dm_{rocket}}{dt}v_{expel}=0
 ```
 where the first term describes the acceleration of the rocket and the second term can be interpreted as the thrust force acting on the rocket.

-Extending the eqaution above and consigering also external forces results in the following balance of forces:
+Extending the eqaution above and considering also external forces results in the following balance of forces:
 ```math
 F_{rocket} = F_{trust} + F_{gravitation} + F_{drag},
 ```